 You may discuss some of your assignments with your colleagues in your section of Lawyering Process I. You are all likely to learn from each other and will benefit more from the course if you approach it in a collegial manner.
 Indeed, this is consistent with the real-lifepractice of law, as it is not uncommon to discuss and test some ideas with colleagues.
 However, your final written product on all assignments must be your own.
-Moreover, no person can review or revise your work-this prohibition includes writing advisors, classmates, family members, lawyers, and writing labs or student resources (either on the TMSL or main campus), and every other person.
+Moreover, no person can review or revise your work-this includes writing advisors, classmates, family members, lawyers, and writing labs or student resources (either on the TMSL or main campus), and every other person.
 When you are writing or outlining your writing assignments, you may not work directly with another person and you may not discuss specific language you are putting on paper, the precise structure of your writing, or any other details of your writing assignment.
-I should never see two papers that make the exact same arguments, follow an identical substructure, have substantially identical sentences, or have other similarities.
-Copying another's work is plagiarism, a violation of school policy, and the matter will be forwarded to the Dean for appropriate action.
-In addition, you will receive zero points for an assignment that has been plagiarized in whole or part, and you may receive an F in the course on the basis of plagiarism alone, regardless of your points on other assignments.
+I should never see two papers that make the exact same arguments, follow an identical substructure, have substantially identical sentences, etc. Doing so is a violation of school policy, and the matter will be forwarded to the Dean for appropriate action.
+In addition, you will receive zero points for that assignment and may receive an F in the course on this basis alone, regardless of your points on other assignments.